Brandon-Kee/NeuroScan/README.md

 MobileNetV3Large, trained on millions of images, already understands basic visual features (edges, textures, shapes).
 By freezing these layers, the model adapts quickly to specialized medical data.

 ### MobileNetV3
+**Optimized for Transfer Learning:** Pre-trained on ImageNet, making it highly effective when fine-tuned on medical imaging tasks

+**Fast Inference Time:** Ideal for real-time predictions in a web app environment

+**Small Model Size:** Easier to deploy and more memory-efficient than larger models like ResNet or Inception

+**High Accuracy on Limited Data:** Performs well even with smaller datasets, which is necessary for the brain tumor dataset

+**Robust Performance:** Balances speed, accuracy, and resource usage—key for user-facing tools

 <img width="700" height="450" alt="image" src="https://github.com/user-attachments/assets/93897077-3595-4f92-a6b4-b54e67618f26" />